Patch testing

 What is patch testing?

-Patch testing is a test that can help your doctor determine whether your skin condition is caused by an allergy to substances, which have come in to contact with your skin either at home, at work, or during leisure activities.
+Patch testing can help your doctor determine whether your skin condition is caused by an allergy to substances.
+These substances can come into contact with your skin either at home, at work, or during leisure activities.

 To what will I be tested?

-You may also be tested to some additional relevant substances, including those found at your work or home.
+We may also test you to other relevant substances, including those found at your work or home.

-If you are an adult your first appointment will be a telephone appointment.
-If the appointment is for your child, there will be no telephone appointment and they will be seen by a doctor at their first appointment.
+If you are an adult, your first appointment will be a telephone appointment.
+If the appointment is for your child, there will be no telephone appointment.
+A doctor will see them at their first appointment.

 At this appointment your doctor will discuss the following with you.